 That is why I support the DREAM Act.
 This bipartisan bill would grant conditional permanent residency to Dreamers for eight years, after which they would become legal permanent residents by completing higher education, military service, or employment requirements.
 This is both the right thing to do and the smart thing to do: regularizing our DREAMers’ status would grow Indiana’s economy by more than 170 million dollars per year, and doing that while improving their access to education would add almost 600 million dollars per year.

 None of this means that we should neglect immigration enforcement, or fail to ensure the security of our border.
-But the plain fact is that our border is secure.
 Border crossings and the number of people stopped at the border are both at record lows.
 More Mexican immigrants are returning home than arriving in the USA, and the total number of undocumented immigrants has actually declined by more than a million since 2007.
 Moreover, as of the most recent study in 2014, two-thirds of new unauthorized arrivals entered the country legally and overstayed their visas, rather than crossing the border.

-Building a wall under these circumstances, or sending troops to the border, is a waste of money and a terrible message to send to the world.
+I believe that Congress can come together on comprehensive immigration reform that includes measures to increase border security, but let's not do symbolic things that waste billions of dollars and don't actually work.
 Our existing border fences cost between $2.8 million and $3.9 million per mile.
-Expanding that to a wall, and covering the whole border, would cost about $70 billion.
+Covering the whole border would cost about $70 billion.
 We should spend that money repairing our infrastructure and educating our children.
 Most undocumented immigrants overstay a travel visa: a wall will do nothing to keep most people out.
 For that much money, we could provide solar power to 46.5 million US households, or build more than 4,100 new elementary schools.
 Wouldn’t those be better investments than spending billions on fortifying a border that the Department of Homeland Security itself described last year as “more difficult to illegally cross today than ever before.”

 Similarly, we spend more on immigration enforcement than on all other federal law enforcement activities combined – and all to police a group of people who commit crimes at a lower rate than the average American.
 I believe that our immigration enforcement system should be focused on people who are engaged in terrorism, convicted of felonies, or involved with gangs – not just anybody who is caught driving with a busted tail light.
 In service of that goal, we should lift the cap on the number of U visas, which are issued to undocumented immigrant witnesses and victims of violent crimes who cooperate with law enforcement.
 At the moment, the number of those visas is capped at 10,000 in the face of more than 110,000 applications.
 Lifting the cap would help ICE to do its real job: keeping all Americans safe, not terrorizing immigrant communities where 16 million people live in mixed-status families.